uwcartlab/Vienna-DC-2025/README.md

 ## Schedule

-The DC Schedule is broken into six units spanning three days, with most scheduled activities on Monday, May 12th, and drafts submitted 24 hours after the final unit on Thursday, May 15th.
+The DC Schedule is broken into six 90-120 minute units spanning three days, with most scheduled activities on Monday, May 12th, and drafts submitted 24 hours after the final unit on Thursday, May 15th.
 The schedule also includes a PhD student meetup (open to MSc students, particularly those interested in a PhD) and two social opportunities for conversation and networking (Wednesday and Thursday)

 ### Day 1 // Monday 12.05.25